ejwillemse/BAN313/chapter2.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:59933cccde
 ## Analysing the data

 Data on all the previous productions of the company can be found in the workspace as the `boatManufacturing` dataframe.

-It consists of five variables.
-The number of complications (`nComplications`), which is the total number of customisations for the yacht; total yacht price in South African Rands (`price_ZAR`); yacht length in meters (`length_m`); yacht width in meters (`width_m`); top speed in knots (`speed_knots`); and the time in hours it took to manufacture the yacht (`time_hr`).
+It consists of five variables:

+1. The number of complications (`nComplications`), which is the total number of customisations for the yacht.
+2. Total yacht price in South African Rands (`price_ZAR`);
+3. Tacht length in meters (`length_m`).
+4. Yacht width in meters (`width_m`).
+5. Top speed in knots (`speed_knots`).
+6. Time in hours it took to manufacture the yacht (`time_hr`).

 First have a look at the data in the console using the `head(boatManufacturing)` command, thereafter answer the following:

 *** =instructions
 1. Calculate the number of yachts that we have manufactured and assign your answer to `nYachts`.
 2. Calculate the mean manufacture time of a yacht and assign your answer to `production_mean`.
 3. Draw a histogram of the manufacture time of yachts to analyse the distribution.
 4. For each of the five possible descriptive variables, draw a scatter plot of the variable against the manufacture time.
-5. Decide on which variable you think will be the _best predictor_ of manufacture time and assign your answer to `bestPredictor`.
+5. Decide on which variable you think will be the _best predictor_ of manufacturing time and assign your answer to `bestPredictor`.
 Simply assign the variable name, as a string, to `bestPredictor`.
 For example, if you think it is `nComplications`, then `bestPredictor <- 'nComplications'`---remember the quotation marks.
 6. Decide on which variable you think will be the _second best_ predictor of manufacturing time and assign your answer to `secondBestPredictor`.
 Simply assign the variable name, as a string, to `secondBestPredictor`.
-7. Decide on which variable you think will be the _worst_ predictor of manufacture time and assign your answer to `worstPredictor`.
+7. Decide on which variable you think will be the _worst_ predictor of manufacturing time and assign your answer to `worstPredictor`.
 Simply assign the variable name, as a string, to `worstPredictor`.

 *** =pre_exercise_code